imatheu03/SciCommProjAssig-U198688/README.md

 ## Bibliography

 ## Citation
-If you use this code or the ideas presented in the paper for your own research, please consider citing the original paper:
+If you want to use the ideas presented in the paper for your own research, please consider citing the original paper:
 Fuster Palá, Auba.
 In vitro neuronal cultures and network analysis to build a proof-of-concept biological computing AI device.
 2022 http://hdl.handle.net/10230/54577

 ## License
-Specify the license under which the code and associated materials are released.
-Mention any restrictions, if applicable, and provide a link to the full license text, if available.
+Creative-Common License (CC 4.0)